gahokas/gahokas.github.io/grokking/finallyInReturn.md

 Result: Return from finally
 ```

-Interesting!
+Interestingly, the return statement in the try block is not executed!
 Generally I would advise against this coding practice, as I think this would lead to non-obvious code and make it more difficult to understand and maintain for other developers on the team, but it is handy to know in case you encounter it.